Legalcomplex/Legalpioneer/README.md

 ## Btw, are you looking for investors for your (legal) venture?

-We dropped 35,000+ on our GitHub - [https://lnkd.in/eqzyUkij](https://lnkd.in/eqzyUkij)
+We dropped 35,000+ here on our GitHub

 ### What is it?